roisantos/vesselview/readme.md

-# RetNet: A CNN for Segmentation of Vessels in High-Resolution Retinal Fundus Images
+# VesselView: A CNN for Segmentation of Vessels in High-Resolution Retinal Fundus Images

-This repository contains the implementation of RetNet, a convolutional neural network specifically designed for the segmentation of blood vessels in high-resolution retinal fundus images.
-This work has been submitted for publication by Roi Santos-Mateos under the title "RetNet: A CNN for Segmentation of Vessels in High-Resolution Retinal Fundus Images".
+This repository contains the implementation of VesselView, a convolutional neural network specifically designed for the segmentation of blood vessels in high-resolution retinal fundus images.
+This work has been submitted for publication under the title "RetNet: A CNN for Segmentation of Vessels in High-Resolution Retinal Fundus Images".

 ## Overview